macrodatalab/dumpRes/README.md

 # dumpRes
-python codes and a shell script to dump bigobject data by a query statement
+To dump bigobject data by a query statement

 ##System requirements
 Python 2.7.6